Barnaby Williams

 Barnaby Joe Williams (born 12 November 2006) is an English professional footballer who plays as a midfielder for club Southampton.

 Career

 On 4 January 2024, Williams signed his first professional contract with Southampton, six months after signing a scholarship deal.
 In July 2025, he signed a two-year contract extension.
 Following a car crash at the beginning of the 2024–25 season that caused him to miss months of football, Williams made his senior debut for the club on 8 November 2025 in a 3–1 victory against Sheffield Wednesday after he replaced Flynn Downes at half-time.
+On 16 March 2026, he signed a three-year contract extension.